Meriemchm/Soktech/README.md

 This is a small, unfinished project for an e-commerce site to publish services or request a service.
 The backend is built with Laravel, and the frontend is developed using ReactJS.
 MySQL is used as the database, running on XAMPP in a local environment.

+## Information About the team

+This project was created by Chami Meriem and Aboura Mohammed Ilyes for our Bachelor's degree.
+I (Chami Meriem) was responsible for the design and frontend development, while my teammate, Aboura Mohammed Ilyes, handled the backend development.

 ## Prerequisites

 Before you begin, ensure you have the following installed on your machine: